Woazim/imaGL/Readme.md

 imaGL::CImaGL img("image.png");
 size_t w = img.width(); // This is... the pixel width of img
 size_t h = img.height(); // This is... the pixel height of img
-CImaGL::EPixelFormat pf = img.pixelformat(); //This enum is directly compatible with `format` parameter of glTexImage2D.
+imaGL::CImaGL::EPixelFormat pf = img.pixelformat(); //This enum is directly compatible with `format` parameter of glTexImage2D.
-// You just have to static_cast<GLenum> it.
-CImaGL::EPixelType pt = img.pixeltype(); //This enum is directly compatible with `type` parameter of glTexImage2D.
+// You just have to static_cast<GLenum> it. imaGL::CImaGL::EPixelType pt = img.pixeltype(); //This enum is directly compatible with `type` parameter of glTexImage2D.
 // You just have to static_cast<GLenum> it. size_t ps = img.pixelsize(); //This is a convenient function which returns the size of a pixel in bytes.
 // For example, the pixesize is 8 for an RGBA / UShort image.